Policies & Procedures

 Shelly True Dance Academy does not mail out information packets or billing statements.
 All studio information is sent out as email, so please make sure we have an email address for you on file that you check.
 All recital info goes out via email as well.

-Students are registered and her/his place is held in class for the entire school year, from the date the registration form is signed through the end of June recital.
+Students are registered and their place is held in class for the entire school year, from the date the registration form is signed through the end of June recital.
 Unless the student is removed from class by having a parent or guardian sign and date the “Class Withdrawal” line at the bottom of the registration form, the parent or guardian will be responsible for tuition payments through the June recital.
 Coming into the studio and signing the withdrawal line is the only way to withdraw from a class.

 There must be at least four students in a class for that class to be held.
 If a class falls below the four students during the year, it may be cancelled at any time throughout the year.